dipankardas011/Learn-Cloud-Native-Tools/blogs/kubesimplify/os.md

 };
 ```

-now the directory structure is acyclic graph
+now the directory structure is an acyclic graph
-* 2 or more directory entry can point to the same file or sub directory
+* 2 or more directory entries can point to the same file or sub directory
 * can create links(symbolic & hard)

 ## Hard Link